fpirri/covid19/history/last/README.md

 ----

 2020-04-28 - In Italy we are all at home.
-We are inundated with news on COVID19 from the continuous television news, the newspapers do not talk about anything else and we, in the chats (at a distance) with friends, we (almost) always discuss the coronavirus.
+We are inundated with news on COVID19 from the continuous television news, the newspapers do not talk about anything else and, in the chats (at a distance) with friends, we (almost) always discuss the coronavirus.
 The main actors of the various speeches are mainly two: the medical reports from the hospitals and the actions of the rulers.
 Third parties and distant actors are the experts, or presumed such.